 This is one of the most fun lesson plans we do all year.
 Students will use movement and lip syncing to have their classmates guess what song they are listening to while wearing headphones.

-When you subscribe to Creative Music Room you will have instant access to our entire collection of teaching resources including lesson plans, original songs, interactive games, Rhythmic Tales, Sub Plans, “How To Teach” techniques and more!
+When you join Creative Music Room you will have instant access to our entire collection of teaching resources including lesson plans, original songs, interactive games, Rhythmic Tales™, Sub Plans, “How To Teach” techniques and more!

 Our site is packed with over 400 innovative and original resources – and more are added every month!
 So, dive in and discover how CMR can help you ignite a passion for music and make learning an unforgettable experience!